NikolayPIvanov/Fundify/README.md

 Security: The platform should be built with security in mind, including measures such as encryption, secure user authentication, and regular security audits.

 Scalability: The platform should be designed with scalability in mind, to ensure that it can handle a growing number of users and projects over time.
 This can be achieved through the use of cloud infrastructure and other scalability techniques.

+## Steps
+- Create Project
+- Contribute to it.
+- Withdraw if you want to back-off from the project.
+- Withdraw the contributions of the requirements are met.

+- Tiers
+    - Attestations - 1155 tokens